 Adaptive Optics System

-Adaptive Optics (Unavailable): The f/15 adaptive secondary was built by the University of Arizona and Arcetri Observatory in Italy.
-The thin glass shell is 2mm thick and 640 mm wide and is deformed by over 300 voice coils.
-It is used with instruments such as ARIES, PISCES, MIRAC and Clio.
-For instructions on how to propose to use the adaptive optics system please see here.
+Adaptive Optics (Unavailable): The original MMT f/15 adaptive secondary was built by the University of Arizona and Arcetri Observatory in Italy.
+The thin glass shell was 2mm thick and 640mm wide and was deformed by over 300 voice coils.
+It was used with instruments such as ARIES, PISCES, MIRAC and Clio.

-For natural guide star observing, wavefronts may be corrected at full speed for objects of V ~ 11-12 magnitude, depending on conditions.
-For target stars as faint as V ~ 13.5-14, fewer corrections can be applied, but improvements in image quality over the natural seeing are possible.
+For natural guide star observing, wavefronts were corrected at full speed for objects of V ~ 11-12 magnitude, depending on conditions.
+For target stars as faint as V ~ 13.5-14, fewer corrections could be applied, but improvements in image quality over the natural seeing were possible.

-If the target star is fainter than V~14 you may choose one of the following options.
+If the target star was fainter than V~14 there were three options.

 - Leave the mirror flat and do no corrections.